Academic Progress Policy

 - Students officially withdrawing from the institution should contact the Financial Aid Office prior to withdrawing to determine the impact on their financial aid.

-- Students making satisfactory progress can apply for financial aid for up to 150% of the total credits for his/her program.
+- Students making satisfactory progress can apply for financial aid for up to 150% of the total credits for his/her program, as long as they can graduate within the 150% timeframe.

 - Students may not receive financial aid for audited courses.